cspr-rad/kairos-spec/src/spec.typ

 ==== Prover <prover>

-The Prover is a separate service that exposes a _prove_ and a _verify_ endpoint, which will mainly be used by the L2 node (@l2-node) to prove batches of transfers.
-Under the hood, the Prover utilizes a zero-knowledge proving system that computes the account balances resulting from the transfers within a batch and a prove of correct computation.
+The Prover is a separate service that exposes a _batchProve_ and a _batchVerify_ endpoint, which will mainly be utilized by the L2 node (@l2-node) to prove batches of transfers.
+Under the hood, the Prover utilizes a zero-knowledge proving system that computes the account balances resulting from the transfers within a batch and a proof of correct computation.

 ==== Data Store <data-store>

-The data store is a persistent storage that stores the performed transfers and the account balances whose state is stored on the blockchain.
+The data store is a persistent storage that stores the performed transfers and the account balances whose state representation is stored on the blockchain.
 To achieve more failsafe and reliable availability of the data, it is replicated sufficiently often.
-In the case of failure, standbys (replicas) can be used as new primary stores @data-redundancy.
+In the case of failure, standbys (replicas) can be used as new primary stores (@data-redundancy).

-==== Kairos State/ Verifier Contract <contracts>
+==== L1 State/ Verifier Contract <contracts>

-The Kairos State and Verifier Contract are responsible for verifying and performing updates of the Merkle root of account balances.
-They can be two separate contracts or a single contract with several endpoints.
+The L1 State and Verifier Contracts are responsible for verifying and performing updates of the Merkle root of account balances.
+They can either be two separate contracts or a single contract with several endpoints.
 The important thing is that the state update only happens if the updated state was verified successfully beforehand.
-The contracts are called by the L2 node by creating according transactions and submitting them to a Casper node.
+The contracts are called by the L2 node by creating according transactions and submitting them to a L1 node.

-In order for the Merkle tree root to have an initial value, the Kairos State Contract will be initialized with an deposit.
+In order for the Merkle tree root to have an initial value, the State Contract will be initialized with a deposit.
 This initial deposit then becomes the balance of the system.

 // TODO: Where does the ZK verification happen?
 // This document currently silently assumes verification _can_ happen within the verifying smart contract.
 Is this the case?
 Answering that question will require a deep-dive into Risc0 or whicheven ZK prover we end up picking.